starlys/RetroDRY/documentation/4retrodoc.md

 ----------------------

 -   Development has focused on PostgreSQL, so use that for quickest results.
--   Refer to the server implementation guide for the crete-table script for the RetroLock table.
+-   Refer to the server implementation guide for the create-table script for the RetroLock table.
 -   Then run the create table script below to add sample tables that are used by the sample server and client and integration tests.

 Create table scripts for sample database